 Practice telling each story out loud until it flows naturally.
 Then have someone drill you with follow-up questions.
 The goal is to know your stories well enough to answer any question about the details.

 The Solve game (formerly the Problem Solving Game or PSG) is McKinsey's digital assessment.
 You complete it after passing the resume screen and before your first interview.
-It takes 70-110 minutes depending on whether you receive two or three modules.
+It takes 60-70 minutes across 2 modules (Sea Wolf ~30 + Redrock ~35).
+This section covers the essentials — for module-by-module mechanics, scoring penalties, and a full prep plan, see the complete McKinsey Solve guide with Sea Wolf and Red Rock breakdowns.

 The classic terrain-building game.
 Note: This module is currently being phased out globally in favor of newer assessments, but may still appear in some recruitment tracks.